margubmurshed/speedo-cars-client/readme.md

 # Project Title: Speedo Toy Cars

+# Overview
+Speedo Cars is an online toy marketplace that specifically sells toy cars.
+A user has to sign in to view toy details.
+He can see all toys without signing in.
+He can be a vendor by adding his first toy to the website.
+He can view and update all his added toys on the My Toys page.
+A user can sign in using either Google or email.

 ## Features:

 1. Shop by Category: You can see the catagories like tabs in home page and selecting one of them will load category wise products